Thiocarboxylic acid: Synthesis

+This reaction produces the orange pyridinium salt of pyridinium-2,6-dicarbothioate.
+Treatment of this salt with sulfuric acid gives colorless the bis(thiocarboxylic acid), which can then be extracted with dichloromethane.

 Reactions

 At neutral pH, thiocarboxylic acids are fully ionized.
 Thiocarboxylic acids are about 100 times more acidic than the analogous carboxylic acids.
-For PhC(O)SH pKa = 2.48 vs 4.20 for PhC(O)OH.
-For thioacetic acid the pKa is near 3.4 vs 4.72 for acetic acid.
+Thiobenzoic acid has a pKa of 2.48 compared with 4.20 for benzoic acid, and thioacetic acid has a pKa near 3.4 compared with 4.72 for acetic acid.
+Alkylation of the corresponding thioate ion gives a thioester.

-Their conjugate bases, e.g. potassium thioacetate, serve as reagents for installing thiol groups via the displacement of alkyl halides to give the thioester, which in turn are susceptible to hydrolysis.
+Thiolates are highly nucleophilic, attacking electron-poor olefins.